AaronThompson89/file-hash-proof/README.md

 Contributions can be made by forking the repository and submitting a pull request.

 Before contributing, review the existing files and keep changes aligned with the purpose of the project.

+## License

+No license information was provided in the original README.

+Check the repository for a license file before using, modifying, or distributing the project.